clover/codelab-remote-pay-cloud/README.md

 };
 ```

-Refresh the webpage, reconnect to the Clover device, initiate another Sale, and accept the signature.
+Refresh the web page, reconnect to the Clover device, initiate another Sale, and accept the signature.
 You have now completed your first `remote-pay-cloud` Sale! 🎉

 But don't ship this code to production just yet.
-Start *another* Sale, proceed through the transaction lifecycle using the **same card** as you just used, and you will be presented with this screen, again being "stuck".
-Let's discuss how to proceed.
+Start *another* Sale, proceed through the transaction lifecycle using the **same card** that you just used, and you will be presented with this screen, again becoming "stuck".
+Four-finger exit from Cloud Pay Display, and let's discuss how to proceed.

 ![](public/assets/images/verifyingPayment.png)